 How to Notate Damages and Shortages on the Bill of Lading and Proof of Delivery

 So what’s the protocol when your shipment arrives with visible damage, concealed damage, or a shortage?
-Below is a guide on how to strengthen your case when you find a shortage or damages to your shipment.
-This article is the first in a series of three blog posts about damages and the claims process.
+For all cargo claims, you have nine months to file your claim.
+Below is a guide on how to strengthen your case when you find damages or a shortage a shortage or damages to your shipment.
+This article is the first in a series of three blog posts about the claims process.

 If your shipment is visibly damaged, you should provide an accurate and clear report of the issue.
 The precise nature and extent of the damage should be notated on the POD.
 If you are certain there is damage to the product, you should:

 - Write why you think there is damage.

 - Notate any damage to the packaging that suggests further damage.

 - Avoid writing “subject to inspection” or “possible damage” because neither states specific damage nor are such notations considered valid.